 Trauma-Informed Practices in School Discipline: Provides the knowledge that school, district, and court staff, law enforcement and legal personnel, youth, families, and other community stakeholders need to better understand the impact of exposure to trauma on youth behavior, how some discipline responses can traumatize or re-traumatize youth, and trauma-informed alternatives.
 In addition, the behavioral impact of trauma on youth with disabilities is explained.
 By better understanding the impact of trauma, and the inter-relationship of trauma and disability, schools can use discipline practices that support students, foster their success, and keep them out of the justice system.
 Access the archived webinar here: safesupportivelearning.ed.gov/events/webinar/trauma-informed-practices-school-discipline.

 Using the NCSSLE advanced search function, you can use the filters to see a variety of resources on trauma:

-Cultural and linguistic competence (e.g. Trauma experienced because of actual and percieved identity factors such as race, ability, sexuality/gender identities)
+Cultural and linguistic competence (e.g., Trauma experienced because of actual and perceived identity factors such as race, ability, sexuality/gender identities)